implict/ofSiteKR/_documentation/types/ofRectangle.markdown

 _description: _

-y variable contains the y coordinate of our ofRectangle.
+The y variable contains the y position of the ofRectangle.